Stringing Knots

 - Pro Knot, also

-called the Richard Parnell Knot, or the Half Hitch Knot with a Tail
+called the Richard Parnell Knot

 - Comprehensive